11 Pineapple Benefits and 4 Side Effects (+ Nutrition Facts)

 With its natural sweetness, this tropical fruit enhances smoothies, juices, and breakfast bowls.
 It also makes a good topping for porridge with coconut milk, for example. - Fruit Salad with Pineapple

-Fruit is a popular dessert.
-So it’s no wonder that the fruit is also popular there.
-Our tip: Refine your fruit salad additionally with fresh mint.
-This gives it a very special aroma. - Fresh Pineapple Juice
+Fruit in general is a popular dessert, so it’s no wonder that pineapple is often eaten after meals too.
+Our tip: top your fruit salad off with some fresh mint to give it a very special aroma. - Fresh Pineapple Juice

-Who doesn’t like to start the day with fresh juice?
-In combination with some ginger and orange, you can conjure up an exotic juice in no time at all, which will provide you with plenty of vitamins.
+Who doesn’t like to start the day off with some fresh juice?
+In combination with some ginger and orange, you can conjure up an exotic juice in no time at all and nourish your body with plenty of vitamins.

 Can Dogs Eat Pineapple?

 Pineapple is exotic, healthy, and popular.
-Not only for humans but also for dogs the consumption has positive effects.
-But this is only true if you feed your dog fresh pineapple.
-Not only that canned pineapple is preserved in sugar.
-Due to the processing, there are also hardly any vitamins left.
+Eating it has positive effects not only for humans, but for dogs too.
+This is only true, however, if you feed your dog fresh pineapple.
+Canned pineapple is preserved in sugar and due to the processing, there are hardly any vitamins left.

-As with other fruit, the same applies: only feed in moderation.
-Fruits like pineapple make excellent treats.
-The natural sweetness is an absolute highlight for many dogs.
+As with other fruit, the same applies: only feed it to your dog in moderation.
+Fruits like pineapple make for excellent treats and the natural sweetness is an absolute highlight for many dogs.